 Combine the early retirement factor realization rates from this study with the most recent prospective savings realization rates for commercial electric and gas HVAC measures to be applied to any dedicated C&I custom early retirement offerings.

 Programs should work to bolster the preponderance of evidence that is collected to support the use of existing equipment as the baseline for these custom projects.
-This this should include evidence such as trend data, metered data, dated photos/videos of operation, bid quotations or similar demonstrating that the pre-existing equipment is a reasonable baseline.
+This should include evidence such as trend data, metered data, dated photos/videos of operation, bid quotations or similar demonstrating that the pre-existing equipment is a reasonable baseline.

 Tracking data should be compiled into one organized file that includes key information for each project.

-Non-Energy Impacts are not a factor in Connecticut’s Utility Cost Test and thus cannot currently be included directly in project screening, however they should still be quantified and tracked..
+Non-Energy Impacts are not a factor in Connecticut’s Utility Cost Test and thus cannot currently be included directly in project screening, however they should still be quantified and tracked.
 The survey found that most sites who responded reported NEIs as a result of these projects which could be used to bolster the return on investment which may help to increase uptake in the programs.

 The realization rates shown below.
 The combined net-to-gross factor is 86.9%.